-Ashton Coal operations were consistently audible during the operator-attended noise survey including conveyor hum, with dozer tracks on occasion.
-The Ashton Coal mine noise contribution was estimated at up to 31 dB L{Aeq,15 minute}.
-Dozer tracks from site generated an estimated 35 dB L{Amax}.
-Ashton Coal noise contributions would have complied with the DC and EPL noise limits, had they applied.
-Other ambient noise sources included other mines in the vicinity, insects, frogs, traffic on the New England Highway and dogs barking.
+Ashton Coal operations were inaudible during the entire operator-attended noise survey.
+Typically, when a particular source is not audible above local ambient noise levels, the likely contribution of that source is at least 10 dB below the measured background (L{A90}) level.
+Given this and the measured background noise level of 33 dB L{A90} , the Ashton Coal $L{Aeq,15\,minute}$ mine noise contribution was estimated to be \leq 23 dB $L{Aeq,15\,minute}$ and therefore below the relevant noise limit.
+Ashton Coal noise contributions complied with the DC and EPL noise limits.
+Other ambient noise sources included other mines in the vicinity, insects, frogs, traffic on the New England Highway, resident noise and trains on the main line (unrelated to Ashton Coal).
 A graph of the total linear noise levels measured in each one-third octave frequency bands is shown in Figure 5.1.